Hospital Medicine in Latin America

 Clinical Rotation & Public Health Placements

 Infectious Disease Hospital- This public hospital is known as the premiere infectious disease hospital in Cordoba.
 Here, federal and public health awareness campaigns on sexual and reproductive health, vector-borne disease prevention and maternal and child health are provided.
-Rotate in wards including emergency, inpatient, internal medicine, neurology, infectious disease and outpatient.
+Shadow healthcare professionals in rotations in wards including emergency, inpatient, internal medicine, neurology, infectious disease and outpatient.
 Optional rotations include 24 or 48 hour shifts, often providing more in-depth understanding and closer interactions with hospital staff and patients.
 At this teaching hospital, rotate alongside medical students/residents and attend various courses and lectures offered.

-Pediatric Hospital- Join local pediatricians providing free or low cost care to children between 6 months and 14 years of age at this public hospital.
+Pediatric Hospital- Learn from local pediatricians providing free or low cost care to children between 6 months and 14 years of age at this public hospital.
 General pediatric consult is provided daily, including a 24-hour emergency care.
-The hospital houses numerous wards including ophthalmology, internal medicine, traumatology, rehabilitation, emergency medicine, speech therapy and surgery, to name a few.
+The hospital houses numerous wards including ophthalmology, internal medicine, traumatology, rehabilitation, emergency medicine, speech therapy and surgery, odontology (for adults and children) to name a few.
 This facility also has a well-known dermatology department.
 Staff conducts skin cancer prevention and education campaigns in the community.
 The hospital receives approximately 500,000 patients year.

 Research Hospital- This tertiary public hospital has a mission “to provide free care to the poorest of the poor.”
 This site is recognized as a leading scientific research center and teaching hospital offering lectures for medical students and residents.
-Rotate with specialists in internal medicine, intensive care, cardiology, neurology, nephrology and plastic surgery departments.
+Through rotations learn from specialists in internal medicine, intensive care, cardiology, neurology, nephrology and plastic surgery departments.
 The hospital has one of the most respected residency programs in Argentina and is also renowned for thoracic and neck surgeries and other high-risk procedures.

 Tertiary Care Hospital- Join the staff of this dynamic and busy hospital and experience the challenges of providing tertiary care in a resource-limited setting.
 This facility is the largest tertiary public hospital in Cordoba and is the main referral hospital for complicated cases.
 The hospital is open 24 hours and offers specialties including cardiology, nutrition, diabetes, oncology and ophthalmology.
 The hospital also houses a burn unit and serves as the main transplant center in the region.